-ESOL pupils in Years 7 to 11 receive four hours tuition a week in small ability groups of generally no more than eight pupils.
+Pupils in Years 7 to 11 receive four hours tuition a week in small ability groups of generally no more than eight pupils.
 Three of these are language-based lessons with one lesson of literature.
-Years 12 and 13 can receive up to five hours of formal English tuition each week.
+Years 12 and 13 are likely to have three hours of formal English tuition each week.
 As with MFL teaching, all teaching is done in the target language (English), using a communicative method underpinned by the teaching of formal grammar.
 There is an emphasis on reading and writing to support academic skills in other subjects and every class is customised to the needs and interests of the particular girls.
-Tuition and course book costs are covered by the fees for ESOL but examination fees are additional.
+Tuition and course book costs are covered by the fees for International English but examination fees are additional.